 7. Take stock of food spending

-Food can be one of the most expensive categories of budgeting, but it’s easy to control your spending with some planning and discipline.
-Find out how you can save money on your groceries.
+Food can be one of the most expensive categories of budgeting, but it’s easy to control spending by making your own meals and cutting down on dining out.
+Learn how you can save money on your groceries.

 8. Take advantage of student loan forbearance